 These stories were promoted internally and strategically disseminated across our go-to-market activities.
 We saw hundreds of stage progressions and close date changes, while influencing millions in pipeline and hundreds of thousands in revenue, within a few months.

 I use storytelling to achieve business outcomes.

 I tell a Value Story about what I've done to help people understand what I can do for them—to paint a picture of their potential future.
 These questions will help you think about your Value Story:

 You do not need a pandemic-level event to describe your value.
 Does the work you do make your boss’ life better?
 What about your teammates?
 Was your proudest moment a time when you had to be resourceful?
 Go with that.
 There is no perfect story—only the perfect time to tell one.

 3. Purpose Story: Why do you do what you do?

-I work because I have rent, bills, healthcare costs to pay, and a compulsive book-buying habit to support.
+I work because I have rent, bills, healthcare costs, and a compulsive book-buying habit to pay for.
 But I do the specific type of work that I do because it aligns with things I believe.
 And sometimes I want to convince others to believe those things, too.

 This is where a Purpose Story comes in handy.

 “All purpose stories start with this essential question: What point do I want to make?”
 Kindra writes.
 “Said another way: What do I want my audience to think, feel, know, or do as a result of hearing this story?”